Tips for Determining Scrap and/or Salvage Value

 “Salvage value is the amount that can probably be obtained from a damaged item or for the components of a damaged item.”

-“Scrap value is a kind of savage value and is the amount that would probably be obtained for a property that was being broken up to obtain materials.
+“Scrap value is a kind of salvage value and is the amount that would probably be obtained for a property that was being broken up to obtain materials.
 It recognizes the intrinsic value of the materials comprising the original item, e.g., scrap steel in a wrecked car or the gold in damaged jewelry.”

-Generally, salvage and/or scrap value are determined in the context of a damage claim, where an item has been damaged during shipping, a move, house flood, or fire, etc. Note that scrap value can be found for a damaged item or an item in good condition (e.g., for FMV).
+Generally, salvage and/or scrap value are determined in the context of a damage claim, where an item has been damaged during shipping, a move, house flood, fire, etc. Note that scrap value can be found for a damaged item or an item in good condition (e.g., for FMV).
 For example, the IRS states that Fair Market Value (FMV) is always, at a minimum, the scrap value of the item, although it may be higher if the item commands more than scrap in the most common market.
 Salvage value is generally only used for damaged items.

 An easy way to distinguish between scrap and salvage is that scrap is generally used for metals.
 Salvage is generally used for everything else, including fine art.
 I will first discuss salvage value, including where an appraiser might look for comparable sales, and then move on to how an appraiser might calculate scrap value.